Add a new column of nanoplots, taking input data from selected columns

 (optional

-)Supplying a single value here will add a horizontal reference line.
+)A reference line requires a single input to define the line.
 It could be a static numeric value, applied to all nanoplots generated.
 Or, the input can be one of the following for generating the line from the underlying data: (1)

 "mean"